 *The information in this tip sheet is intended for general education.
 Specific questions of how it applies to your individual situation should be asked of your tax professional.
 The Adoption Tax Credit is complex, and we encourage you to hire a professional.

-**Please do not print or use without crediting and including a link to Creating a Family.
+** Also available in a printable version.
+Please do not print or use without crediting and including a link to Creating a Family.
 Thanks.